GhostDC/CStrike/readme.md

 ##CounterStrike:GlobalOffensive in Unreal Engine 4

-This project is just personal proejct
+This project is just personal project

 just want CSGO prot to Source 2 as soon as possible
 - ToDo: